 Face masks are optional in most indoor public spaces on campus, but are required in the following spaces:

-- Instructors may require students in their specific class/lab to wear face masks while class/lab is in session.
+- Instructors may require students in their class/lab to wear face masks while class/lab is in session.
 The syllabus for a class/lab in which face masks are required must include language approved by the University.
 This policy will be reviewed and may change on or before October 3, 2022.

 - Face masks will continue to be required in the COVID-19 Testing Center, located in the Student Center, and in other specific settings that have been approved by the Office of the President.